oar04/Random-Name-Generator/README.md

 - Basic structure of Python Scripts

 ## Project Brief
-This application with simulate randomly generating names from a pre-defined list.
+This application will simulate randomly generating names from a pre-defined list.
 A use case could be: a set of new parents can't choose a name from a shortlist.
 Why not use Python to help!

 The application will:
 - Take a user input of shortlist names.